 Conclusion: If quality is of great importance to you, especially if you own a Sonos system, this is the service for you.
 It also represents a potential saving over Spotify if you pay annually.

 In a nutshell: Deezer is another French company, this one started in 2007 and has 16 million monthly active users, five million of whom pay.
 Deezer boasts a whopping 35 million tracks in its library which are available in more than 182 countries.
 A new side bar allows one-click access to music library and Flow like and dislike helps refine recommendations to better suit.
 It also offers Deezer Elite for high-quality FLAC streaming of over 35 millions tracks in 150 countries.
 Deezer also offers over 20,000 news and entertainment shows after buying Stitcher and its radio programming.
+It even offers live football commentary for Premier League and FA Cup games thanks to a partnership with talkSport.

 Price: Deezer offers a free unlimited ad-supported service and, if you fancy trying out what the full paid subscription has to offer you can start with a one month free trial.
 This includes a radio service that streams tailored playlists but only allows six track skips per hour when used for free.
 Then it costs £10 a month for unlimited listening including mobile access, or £5 a month for computer access only.